andreasmhallberg/readingnotes/Eckert, 2012. Three waves of variation study.md

 ## Second wave

-- Incorporated categories derived ethnographic observations.
+- Incorporated categories derived from ethnographic observations.
 Categories based on local cultural dynamics.
 90
 - Started by Milroy (1980)
 - Vernaculars that are stigmatized on macrolevel may have prestige on the local level.
 - Teenage culture in Detroit, "Jocks" and "burn-outs" marked by linguistic variables.
-Correlates with local group memebership rather than parents' socio-economic status.
+Correlates with local group membership rather than parents' socio-economic status.
 Implies individual agency.
 92

 ## Third wave

 - Views variation as innate feature of language, a means of creative expression, rather than as effect of social category.
 94

-- Generall process
+- General process
   1. Population becomes salient
   2. Feature in their speech "attracts attention"
   3. Feature is "extracted from its linguistic surroundings and come, on its own, to index membership to the population."